Vladimir Tatlin: Biography

-In 1905 he started and in 1910 successfully completed his studies at N. Selivestrov Penza Art School in Penza.
+From 1905 and 1910 he studied at N. Selivestrov Penza Art School in Penza.
 During the summer vacations he traveled to Moscow and St. Petersburg to participate in various art events.
-In 1911 he resettled to Moscow to live by his uncle and began his art career as an icon painter.
-He also played the bandura, a Ukrainian folk instrument, and performed abroad as a professional bandurist, accompanying his own singing in Ukrainian.
+In 1911 he resettled to Moscow, where he lived with his uncle and began his art career as an icon painter.
+He also played the bandura, a Ukrainian folk instrument he picked up when living in Kharkov, and performed abroad as a professional bandurist, accompanying his own singing in Ukrainian.

 Tatlin became familiar with the work of Pablo Picasso during a trip to Paris in 1913.

 Tatlin achieved fame as the architect who designed the huge monument to the Third International, also known as Tatlin's Tower.
 Tatlin began to design it in 1919.
 The monument was to be a tall tower made of iron, glass and steel which would have dwarfed the Eiffel Tower in Paris (the Monument to the Third International was a third taller at 400 meters high).
 Inside the iron-and-steel structure of twin spirals, the design envisaged three building blocks, covered with glass windows, which would rotate at different speeds (the first one, a cube, once a year; the second one, a pyramid, once a month; the third one, a cylinder, once a day).
 The entire building was to house the executive and legislature of the Comintern, and be a central area for the creation and dissemination of propaganda.
 For financial and practical reasons, however, the tower was never built.